 Extensive development was delayed until requisitioned land was released and compensation negotiated to pay for restoration.
 The Ministry of Supply site was not vacated until November 1947.
 The Council's claim for reinstatement of the site was approximately £6,500 and the Parks Committee decided that development work should go ahead while the claim was being negotiated.
 In April 1949 the development plan for The Marl was modified to include a bowling green.

 Early in 1951 the Parks Committee agreed to the allocation of a site at the north east corner for a nursery school.
 At the same meeting it was decided that the Director of Parks would arrange for The Marl to be opened to the public as soon as possible.
 It was evidently operational later that year when a report was received of congestion occurring when baseball matches were being played at The Marl.
 The 1950s Ordnance Survey map indicated the two buildings on the north west side of the Marl to be a recreation room and a pavilion.
 There was a playground adjacent, a bowling green with its own pavilion, and to the south west of this, two tennis courts.
 The tennis courts were under construction in October 1951.
 All the remaining space was playing field.
+Public conveniences were planned to be placed "within the park bounrary on Channel View Road in front of existing ARP buildings."

 In 1957 the Recreation Officer at the Marl was transferred from the Parks to the Education Department (as were Recreation Officers in other parks).
 The Recreation Centre was no longer used by clubs, and there were very few applications for its use for social functions, so the Parks Director recommended it be converted to living accommodation for the park keeper.
 The following year a tender was accepted to convert the Recreation Centre at a cost of £1,355, and in mid 1960 the new bungalow was ready for occupation.